tristanritchie/imc-prosperity-3-backtester/README.md

 ## Order Matching

 Orders placed by `Trader.run` at a given timestamp are matched against the order depths and market trades of that timestamp's state.
 Order depths take priority, if an order can be filled completely using volume in the relevant order depth, market trades are not considered.
-If not, the backtester matches your order against the timestamp's market trades.
+If not, the backtester matches your order against the timestamp's market trades, unless the `--no-trades-matching` flag is used.

 In this case the backtester assumes that for each trade, the buyer and the seller of the trade are willing to trade with you instead at the trade's price and volume.
+Inspired by [team Linear Utility's Prosperity 2 write-up](https://github.com/ericcccsliu/imc-prosperity-2), a market trade is only matched if the trade's price is worse than your quotes.
 Market trades are matched at the price of your orders, e.g. if you place a sell order for €9 and there is a market trade for €10, the sell order is matched at €9 (even though there is a buyer willing to pay €10, this appears to be consistent with what the official Prosperity environment does).

 Limits are enforced before orders are matched to order depths.
 If for a product your position would exceed the limit, assuming all your orders would get filled, all your orders for that product get canceled.